Dallas Man Arrested After 5-Month Long Gas Pump Skimmer Investigation In Ellis County

 These offenses are used in cases involving gas pump skimmers, the Ellis County Sheriff’s Office said in a news release.

-Investigators traveled all over North Texas and into Oklahoma conducting surveillance and undercover operations on Nunez-Perez’s actions.READ MORE: Recognize Him?
-Dead Man Found At Exxon Gas Station In Oak Lawn
+Investigators traveled all over North Texas and into Oklahoma conducting surveillance and undercover operations on Nunez-Perez’s actions.READ MORE: Check Your Couch Cushions, Car Console, Wherever Else... $1M Powerball Ticket Sold In Waco Set To Expire

 This information led to a search warrant, arrest warrant, and the apprehension of Mr. Nunez-Perez on Condor Drive in Dallas.